 Remember that your password is case sensitive.

-For further information please email the Enquiry Centre (email@example.com) or phone them on +61 2 4921 5000.
+For further information please contact the University of Newcastle Enquiry Centre or by phone on +61 2 4921 5000.

 If your citizenship or residency details have changed you need to notify us.
-You will need to provide a certified copy of your new certificate or passport detailing this change.
-Please post these documents to GradSchool with a cover letter detailing these changes and include your student number and full contact details.
+You will need to provide a certified copy of your new citizenship certificate or passport detailing this change.
+Please post these documents to us with a cover letter detailing these changes and include your student number and full contact details.
 Please note that scanned, emailed or faxed documents are not acceptable.

 Visit the important dates page.

 When you have completed all the requirements of your degree program, the Graduations department of the University will arrange for you to receive a letter of invitation to a Graduation Ceremony.